Measles(Rubeola) in Children

-Children, especially infants are highly vulnerable to infections and susceptible to diseases.
-Since their immune system is still developing, they are at high risk of contracting contagious diseases and infection such as chicken pox and measles.
+Children, especially infants, are highly vulnerable to infections and susceptible to contracting diseases.
+Since their immune system is still developing, they are at high risk of contracting contagious diseases and infection such as chickenpox and measles.

 Getting your child vaccinated on a timely basis is the most efficient way of keeping infections at bay.
-If your child is not protected against measles and you notice rashes accompanied by symptoms such as fever and trouble in swallowing food, it can be an indication of measles.
+If your child is not protected against measles and you notice rashes accompanied by symptoms such as fever and trouble swallowing food, it can be an indication of measles.
 Read this article to know what measles is, its causes, treatment and whether it can be prevented.

-Measles which is also known as red measles or rubeola is a highly contagious respiratory disease which causes rashes on the entire body and is accompanied by symptoms such as a cough, high fever and running nose.
+Measles, also known as red measles or rubeola, is a highly contagious respiratory disease which causes rashes on the entire body and is accompanied by symptoms such as a cough, high fever, and runny nose.

 Causes of Measles in Kids